GST Impact on Cars and Spare Parts Industry in India

 This time the focus of the Government of Rajasthan has been on environmental protection in the wake of the second Corona when the life of millions of people were ruined and devastated The Chief Minister of Rajasthan, Shri Ashok Gehlot, has finally approved the pending proposal of providing the subsidy on the sale of electric vehicles considering the capacity of the battery and recharge of state GST to buyers.
 The basic objective of this heavy budget is to encourage the operation of e-vehicles for the purpose of environmental protection.

 Moreover, an additional budget provision of Rs 40 crore has also been approved for the same.
-As per the aforesaid proposal, 2.5% GST that is currently payable in the state can be recharged on the sale of e-vehicles.
+As per the aforesaid proposal, the 2.5% GST that is currently payable in the state can be recharged on the sale of e-vehicles.
 Adding further, on the sale of two-wheelers, a subsidy ranging from Rs 5,000 to Rs 10,000 shall be provided as per the battery capacity of 2 KW to 5 KW.
-For three-wheelers, the subsidy of Rs 10,000 to Rs 20,000 (after considering the battery capacity ranging from 3 KW to 5 KW) shall be granted.
+For three-wheelers, a subsidy of Rs 10,000 to Rs 20,000 (after considering the battery capacity ranging from 3 KW to 5 KW) shall be granted.

 Auto Industry Experts are Asking for GST Rate Cut

-GST Rate Based on the Basis of Car Category
+GST Rate Based Based on Car Category

 After engraving the GST Rates on Car Categories here we are providing a comparison to mention the tax rates applicable to each car segment before and after the GST regime was implemented: